Bhutan Visitor Guide

 - US$100 bills do receive a much better exchange rate when exchanging money at local banks, shops or at hotels.

 - NOTE!
-US$100.00 dollar bills issued before 2000 will NOT be accepted!
+US$100.00 dollar bills issued before the year 2000 will NOT be accepted!

 - There continues to be an on-going problem with Credit Card acceptance.
 Please carry extra US$/INR currency.